SNAP Benefits in Vermont: How to Apply and Qualify

 What is an EBT Card and How to Use it?

 Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of it like a debit card for your food benefits.
-It allows you to pay for groceries at authorized stores without using cash.
+Think of it like a debit card, but specifically for your food assistance funds.
+This card, also known as the Vermont EBT Card, allows you to purchase groceries at authorized stores.

 Using your EBT card is simple.
-At checkout, you just swipe your card and enter your private four-digit Personal Identification Number (PIN).
-The cost of eligible food items is then deducted from your SNAP account balance.
+At checkout, you just swipe or insert your card into the reader and enter your Personal Identification Number (PIN).
+The process works just like using a regular debit card to pay for your eligible food items.

 What Can You Buy with SNAP Benefits?